Updated June 15, 2023

-iOS vs Android Comparison – Smartphone App Wars – Android versus Apple, Google vs iOS….the contenders come in different avatars, but the players in the smartphone app wars are chiefly these two.
-If you ‘happen to prefer one over another, there’s no further need for debate.
-But, this war is far from over.
+iOS vs Android Comparison – Smartphone App Wars – Android versus Apple, Google vs iOS….the contenders come in different avatars.
+Still, the players in the smartphone app wars are chiefly these two.
+If you prefer one, there’s no further need for debate.
+But this war is far from over.
 May the best app win!

-These apps have the advantage of a Linux based OS and are partly open source.
-This makes it perfect for those who prefer a PC based app platform.
-Another ‘appropriate point of comparison between iOS vs Android is the interface and basic feature.
-Adding further to the pixel-perfect story, ios vs android design elements also come into play.
+These apps have the advantage of a Linux-based OS and are partly open source.
+This makes it perfect for those who prefer a PC-based app platform.
+Another ‘appropriate point of comparison between iOS and Android is the interface and basic features.
+Adding further to the pixel-perfect story, ios vs Android design elements also come into play.
 While to iOS, Android smartphone apps are most commonly used, and iOS apps are known for their exclusivity….they can only be used on Apple devices.

 Both Android and iOS apps use touch interfaces.
 This includes tapping, swiping plus pinch, and zoom.

 Both the apps involve OS, which boots to a home screen (much like your PC)